Park Chung-hee (handballer)

 Park Chung-hee (born April 10, 1975), also spelled as Park Jeong-hui, is a South Korean handball player who competed at the 2008 Summer Olympics.

 In 2008, she won a bronze medal with the South Korean team.

+She also won a gold medal at the 2006 Asian Games with South Korea, and a bronze medal at the 2003 World Women's Handball Championship.
+She also represented South Korea at the 2007 World Women's Handball Championship.

+She played in Europe for Austrian Hypo Niederösterreich and for Montenegrin ŽRK Budućnost Podgorica.